Individualized Interventions Lab

 In our research, we focus particularly on two prerequisites that are known to develop rapidly across childhood: children’s prior knowledge and their self-regulatory abilities.
 We develop and test methods to successfully activate prior knowledge in children, which facilitates knowledge acquisition.
 We also develop and test interventions that improve children’s self-regulatory processes during learning.

-Breitwieser, J., Neubauer, A. B., Schmiedek, F. & Brod, G. (in press).
-Self-regulation prompts promote the achievement of learning goals – But only briefly: Uncovering hidden dynamics in the effects of a psychological intervention.
+Breitwieser, J., Neubauer, A. B., Schmiedek, F. & Brod, G. (2022).
+Self-regulation prompts promote the achievement of learning goals – but only briefly: Uncovering hidden dynamics in the effects of a psychological intervention.
 Learning and Instruction.

 Theobald, M., Brod, G. (2021).
 Tackling scientific misconceptions: The element of surprise.
 Child Development.